dariocaricchio/hugo-portfolio/exampleSite/content/english/blog/_index.md

 ---
-title: "Oh My Blog!"
+title: "ARTICLES"
-description: "This is meta description."
+description: "Where you can find tutorials, insights, considerations and more."
-draft: false
+draft: true

 # custom style
 custom_class: ""
 custom_attributes: ""
 custom_css: ""
 ---